 They were serving frog and fried intestine porridge (both tempting), but I just couldn’t pass up the pig organ porridge for 4.00 SGD (3.20 USD).

 The cook scooped up the piping hot porridge with a large ladle, then topped it with spring onion, fried vermicelli and pepper.
 The silky, steaming porridge had some crispy and some chewy parts of the pig throughout.
+Maybe not the best food in the world, but not terrible.

 It was dessert time and at the recommendation of the concierge at the hotel we went to Liang Liang Garden for an Ice Kachang.
 This dessert is typically made with palm seeds, sweet corn and red beans as it’s base, then topped with shaved ice.
 After, it can be topped with condensed milk and vibrantly colored syrups.